Alpengirl COVID-19 Information

 - Health Screening.
 We’ll have processes in place for health screening checks upon camper arrival and check-in and throughout our days together at camp.
 These health checks include asking questions about how campers are feeling and recent contact with anyone who is known or suspected to have COVID-19, checking for symptoms, and taking temperatures.

 - Face Masks.
-Campers will bring their own cloth face masks to camp, and we will wash and dry them in rotation throughout camp as they are needed and used.
-There will be times when masks will be required, such as when driving in the van together, when our group is in a public space, if someone in the group is showing signs or symptoms of illness, when cooking or serving food, or anytime it is appropriate to conditions presented during camp (at staff’s sole discretion).
+Campers will bring their own cloth face masks to camp (see website Packing Lists), and we will wash and dry them in rotation throughout camp as they are needed and used.
+There will be times when masks will be required for all campers and staff, such as when driving in the van together, when interacting with groups or people outside of our own cohort (for example, when we are with outfitters or when in campground restrooms), if someone in the group is showing signs or symptoms of illness, when cooking or serving food, or anytime or location where it is appropriate to conditions presented during camp (at staff’s sole discretion).
 Campers will wear masks properly when required.

 - Hand Hygiene.
 We will increase frequency and staff monitoring of hand washing for 20 seconds with soap and water and use of alcohol-based hand sanitizers.
 Staff will also teach and monitor proper cough and sneeze etiquette to prevent the sharing of germs during camp.

 - Sanitizing.
-Campers will bring their own microfiber cleaning cloths and small spray bottles to camp (we’ll provide CDC approved disinfectant to fill the bottles), and will use them to regularly sanitize touchable surfaces such as shared group gear, van door handles, etc. Campers will not share personal objects (water bottles, personal gear, chap stick, etc.) and any shared items will be cleaned and disinfected between uses.
+We’ll increase our disinfecting routines and regularly sanitize touchable surfaces such as shared group gear, van door handles, etc. Campers will not share personal objects (water bottles, personal gear, chap stick, etc.) and any shared items will be cleaned and disinfected between uses.

 - Transportation.
 We will be wearing masks when in camp vehicles and we may keep the windows open while driving to increase ventilation.
 (Consequently, it may be harder to hear and the frequency of stops for Road-side-dance parties will have to increase:)

 - Sleeping Arrangements.
-Campers will sleep arranged head-to-toe, with 3 people per 4-person tent, allowing for a 6 ft distance between camper heads at night.
+Campers will sleep arranged head-to-toe, and on some trips we may reduce the number of campers in a tent to allow 6 feet of space between campers heads at night.
 We'll leave the rain fly off if weather is good, or if the fly must remain on, we’ll increase ventilation by leaving windows open in order to maintain good air flow through the tent at night.
 Our normal tent mate rotations half way through camp may or may not happen (at Alpenguides’ discretion).
 We'll also encourage sleeping out under the stars on tarps when and where appropriate - a starry night slumber party!

 - Physical Distancing.
 There will be times when physical distancing will be required, such as when campers first arrive to camp before everyone is checked-in, or if someone in our group is showing signs or symptoms of illness, or anytime it is appropriate to conditions presented during camp (at staff’s sole discretion).